Flick Colby: Personal life

-For a few years after Colby's tenure with Top of the Pops, Colby split her time between her family's home town of Clinton, New York and London, but eventually chose to settle down in Clinton, where she lived the remainder of her life.
-She owned and operated a gift shop, Paddywacks.
+For a few years after Colby's tenure with Top of the Pops, she split her time between her family's home town of Clinton, New York and London, but eventually chose to settle down in Clinton, where she lived the remainder of her life.
+She owned and operated a gift shop named Paddywacks.

-Colby married three times: first to writer Robert Marasco, then to James Ramble in 1967, and finally in 2003 to George Bahlke, a professor of literature at Hamilton College, until his death in February 2011.
+Colby married three times: first to writer Robert Marasco, then to James Ramble in 1967, and finally in 2003 to George Bahlke, a professor of literature at Hamilton College, where Colby's father had taught German.

-In the last years of her life, Colby had breast cancer and died of bronchopneumonia at her home in Clinton in May 2011, aged 65, some four months after the death of her husband, George Bahlke.
-She was survived by a brother, Thomas Colby IV.
+Colby had breast cancer during the final years of her life, and died of bronchopneumonia at her home in Clinton in May 2011, aged 65, just four months after her husband George Bahlke died due to complications from pneumonia on 1 February.
+She was survived by her sister, and brother, Thomas Colby IV.